web-servers/tomcat-vault/INSTALL.md

 1. Install Apache Tomcat (from an RPM, by hand, or however you prefer)

-2. Compile Tomcat Vault from it's source directory:
+2. Compile Tomcat Vault from its source directory:

     ~~~
     $ mvn package